 - Fat and Skinny: Good friends with Becca and is the biggest member of the group.

 - Funny Foreigner: She's both Australian and rather quirky.

 - Genki Girl: Insanely perky and enthusiastic along with spontaneous and mouthy.

 - In-Series Nickname: "Fat Amy", which she gave to herself so "twig bitches" won't call her it behind her back.

 - The Lancer: To Beca.
 The final scene also implies that she's Chloe's successor as the group's Number Two with Beca as their leader.
 She's Beca's roommate in the sequel, implying a pretty close friendship as well.

-- Lovable Coward: Skipped cardio to do "vertical running!"
+- Lovable Coward: Skipped cardio to do "horizontal running!"

 - Only Known by Their Nickname: Is constantly referred to as "Fat Amy" than simply Amy.
 Even after The Reveal.

 - Plucky Comic Relief: She's definitely the least serious of any of the girls.